How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 Testing the Extracted CBD

-As you can now understand, a lot goes into manufacturing CBD oils, which is why it's important to reference a brand's lab testing to ensure their CBD oil is made safe before buying.
+A lot goes into CBD oil production, which is why it's important to reference a brand's lab testing to ensure their CBD oil is made safely before buying.

 While it's not mandatory in the industry, reputable brands send samples of their products to independent labs for a non-biased report of what's in their CBD extract.
 These reports will include information about the cannabinoid and terpene profile with their respective concentrations.
 This will be your best indicator of what type of extract the company uses, as there's a general lack of regulation for product labeling.